NS-Net: Decoupling CLIP Semantic Information through NULL-Space for Generalizable AI-Generated Image Detection: Introduction

-\item We innovatively construct the NULL-Space of the semantic features of generated images, which simply and efficiently eliminates task-irrelevant semantic information embedded in visual features extracted by image encoders, thus improving the generalization detection ability of AI-generated images.
+\begin{itemize} \item We are the first to demonstrate that the semantic information embedded in the visual features extracted by CLIP adversely affects the performance of AI-generated image detection.
+To this end, we innovatively construct the NULL-Space of semantic features, which simply and efficiently eliminates task-irrelevant semantic information embedded in the image encoder’s visual representations, thus improving the generalization detection ability.

-\item We design a data preprocessing strategy called Patch Selection, which not only reduces the loss of forged information caused by center cropping operation adopted in previous work, but also utilizes patch rearrangement to further weaken the interference of irrelevant semantic information on detection performance.
+\item We design a data preprocessing strategy, Patch Selection, which maximizes the preservation of artifact information by selecting patches with the highest and lowest entropy.